Garmo_Sommer

 Garmo stave church towers over the hill above the entrance to the open-air museum.
 It is the museum's most eye-catching building with its pointed tower and with dragon heads on the ridges jutting toward the horizon.

-The church was built early in the 13th century but has been expanded several times, most recently in 1730.
-Then it got its current characteristic cross shape.
-The church originally stood in Garmo in Lom.
-It was demolished in 1880, but the materials were collected and the church was reconstructed at Maihaugen in 1921.
+The church was originally built in the early 13th century and has undergone several expansions, the most recent in 1730, which gave it its distinctive cross-shaped layout.
+Originally located in Garmo, Lom, Gudbrandsdalen, the church was dismantled in 1880.
+However, the materials were carefully preserved, and the church was reconstructed at Maihaugen in 1921.